marstr/baronial/README.md

 want to be receiving or paying interest based on your circumstances.

 For baronial, this is the same as a debit and a credit for the same amount against different accounts.
-However, it's a common enough operation that there's a short-cure for this:
+However, it's a common enough operation that there's a shortcut for this:

 ```bash
 $ baronial transfer 168.91 accounts/us_bank/checking accounts/chase/amazon